 Carton, Les Trois Frères van Eyck, p.
 36.

 Marc van Vaernewijck in a MS. of 1566-8, describing the Ghent troubles, states that on the 19th of August, two days before the iconoclasts plundered St. Bavon, the picture of the Mystic Lamb was removed from the Vijdts chapel and concealed in one of the towers.
-See the MS., Van die Beroerlicke in die Nederlanden, recently printed at Ghent (1872), p.
+See the MS., Van die Beroerlicke Tijden in die Nederlanden, recently printed at Ghent (1872), p.
 146. On the same page in which Vaernewijck relates this story he says that he refers his readers, for the lives of the Van Eycks to his book, Mijn leecken Philosophie int xxe bouck.
 This book, which probably still exists on the shelves of some library, has not as yet been discovered.

 "The pictures here exhibited as the works of Hemmelinck, Messis, Lucas of Holland, A. Dürer, and even Holbein, are inferior to those ascribed to Eyck in colour, execution, and taste.
 The draperies of the three on a gold ground, especially that of the middle figure, could not be improved in simplicity, or elegance, by the taste of Raphael himself.
 The three heads of God the Father, the Virgin, and St. John the Baptist, are not inferior in roundness, force, or sweetness to the heads of L. da Vinci, and possess a more positive principle of colour."—Life of Fuseli, i. p.
 267. This is a very remarkable opinion for the period when it was written.